-MouseEvent.buttons read-only property indicates which buttons are pressed on the mouse when the event is triggered.
+MouseEvent.buttons read-only property indicates which buttons are pressed on the mouse (or other input device) when the event is triggered.

 Each button that can be pressed is represented by a given number (see below).
 If more than one button is pressed, the value of the buttons is combined to produce a new number.
-For example, if the right button (
+For example, if the primary (

 2) and auxilary (

-4) are pressed, the value is equal to
+4) buttons are pressed together, the value is

 Note: Do not confuse this property with the

 var buttonPressed = instanceOfMouseEvent.buttons

 A number representing one or more buttons.
-For more than one button pressed, the values are combined (e.g. 3 is primary + secondary).
+For more than one button pressed simultaneously, the values are combined (e.g. 3 is primary + secondary).

 1: Primary button (usually left)